 How long can a 30-year-old roof last?

 The obvious answer is 30 years, correct?
 Wrong.
-Most of the time, a 30-year-old shingle will not endure its projected years.
+Often, a 30-year-old shingle will not endure its projected years.
 The same applies to a 20, 40, and 50-year-old shingle.
 On average, a 30-year-old roof will last up to half its expected time.